 Seamus Mullen’s recipe for salt-baked carrots and beets is not only dead easy but they’re also incredibly tasty.
 Packing root veggies into a flavored salt mixture infuses them with a ton of taste.

 A few years ago we were playing around in the kitchen with salt-crusted whole fish.
 We made all sorts of salt crusts, some with herbs, some with scraps of ham.
 Somewhere along the way, I came up with the idea of cooking vegetables the same way.
 I remembered having tried a dish in Spain years ago called papas arrugadas, or “wrinkled potatoes,” and I seemed to recall the spuds having been baked in the oven on a bed of salt.
 This recipe for many-colored carrots and beets takes that idea and then does what I like to do—drops a bunch of flavor into the mix.
-The spices and herbs make these roots rock out.–Seamus Mullen
+The spices and herbs make these roots rock out.
+[Editior’s Note: Consider propelling the carrots into author Seamus Mullen’s curiously complex-tasting yet easy-peasy recipe for Pickled Carrots.–Seamus Mullen

 - 1 pound kosher salt

 - 1 bunch (3 or 4) slender carrots preferably organic, any color, trimmed and scrubbed